macedotavares/Glass-Dome/README.md

 Once the markdown link is in your clipboard, you can paste it anywhere you want.

-- Web links will be appended with a ⟲ icon, which you can click to visit the snapshot
+- Web links will be appended with a ⟲ icon, which you can click to visit the snapshot, and a ❐ for the self-contained html.
 - Images will render inline (where supported, of course)
 - File links will link to the Dropbox copy of the original local file.
 (Bonus: those links won't break even if you move the file to another Dropbox folder.)